daroczyb/gradnet/README.md

 # GradNet

-Training and testing of out GradNet structure.
+Training and testing of our GradNet structure.